BrityHemming/JavaScript-Day-2-Extra-Practice/README.md

 3. `cd` into your newly cloned repository
 4. Create a new branch by typing `git checkout -b <firstName-lastName>`
 5. Work on your branch, push commits
-6. When all your tasks are complete DM your instructor the link to your pull request
+6. When all your tasks are complete submit the link to your pull request via the daily feedback form

 ### Task 2 - MVP code